-The Internal Revenue Service has issued Revenue Procedure 2018-34 to implement index adjustments for 2019 for certain Affordable Care Act (“ACA”) contribution percentages used to determine affordability under the employer shared responsibility mandate.
+The Internal Revenue Service has issued Revenue Procedure 2019-29 to implement the 2020 index adjustments for certain Affordable Care Act (“ACA”) contribution percentages used to determine affordability under the employer shared responsibility mandate.

 NOTE: ALEs are employers that had 50 or more full-time equivalent employees during the preceding calendar year.

-The ACA provides that an ALE’s coverage is affordable if the employee’s required contribution for self-only coverage does not exceed a certain percentage of the employee’s household income for that tax year.
-ALEs that fail to provide affordable coverage are liable for a penalty of $3,000 per year for full-time employees who receive a premium tax credit through an ACA Marketplace.
+The ACA provides that an ALE’s coverage is affordable if the employee’s required contribution for self-only coverage does not exceed a certain percentage of the employee’s household income for the tax year.
+ALEs that fail to provide affordable coverage are liable for a penalty of $3,000 per year (as indexed) for each full-time employee who receives a premium tax credit through an ACA Marketplace.

-Revenue Procedure 2018-34.
-For 2019, the required contribution percentage has increased to 9.86% (up from 9.56% in 2018).
-This means that if an employee’s share of the premium for employer-provided coverage in 2019 is more than 9.86% of his or her household income, the coverage is not considered affordable for that employee and the ALE may be liable for a penalty if that employee obtains a premium tax credit through a Marketplace.
+For 2020, the required contribution percentage has decreased to 9.78% (down from 9.86% in 2019).
+This means that if an employee’s share of the premium for employer-provided coverage in 2020 is more than 9.78% of his or her household income, the coverage is not considered affordable for that employee and the ALE may be liable for a penalty if that employee obtains a premium tax credit through a Marketplace.